ringo/ringojs.org/site/documentation/security_features.md

-# Security
+# Security Features

-RingoJS leverages the security features of the Java virtual machine.
+Ringo leverages the security features of the Java virtual machine.

 ## Policy Files